 We also heard from our TakingITGlobal co-founders, Jennifer Corriero and Michael Furdyk, who shared their inspiring stories.
 Jennifer also opened the floor to the educators to share their stories about a student whom have inspired them.

-The start of the orientation day could not have gone any better.
-We would like to thank everyone who made this day an enormous
+The orientation day kicking off our work together in 2014 could not have gone any better - we'd like to thank everyone who made this day an enormous success!

 TORONTO, Dec.
 19th, 2013 - TakingITGlobal for Educators (TIGed) is on a mission to build Future Friendly Schools that not only foster active engagement in learning, but are also committed to inclusive, responsible and globally relevant education.
 According to the 2011 Pearson My Voice National Student Report, 46% of U.S. High School Students say they “find school boring”.
 Another stark statistic from the Canadian Educational Association’s 2011 report called, “What did you do in school today?” revealed that 82% of Grade 5 students felt intellectually engaged but this figure dropped to only 45% by the time students reached Grade 12.
 This engagement is the challenge that TIGed addresses through The Future Friendly Schools initiative and professional development e-courses for global educators, which promote student voice, global citizenship and environmental stewardship.